mobify/navitron/README.md

 default: `200`

-Sets the duration for the animation.
+Sets the duration for the animation (ms).

 ```js
 $('#myNavitron').navitron({